What are Trade Support Loans?

 Apprenticeship Network providers, contracted by the Australian Government, administer Trade Support Loans.
 They determine eligibility for Trade Support Loans and assist recipients to make a claim for payments.

 Eligible Australian Apprentices should contact their Apprenticeship Network provider for further details.
-Contact details for Apprenticeship Network provider can be accessed by using the "Find my Apprenticeship Network provider" search tool or calling 13 38 73.
+Contact details for Apprenticeship Network provider can be accessed by using the "Find my Apprenticeship Network provider" search tool.

 Will Apprenticeship Network provider collect Tax File Numbers (TFN) for all apprentices accessing the Trade Support Loans?